-- Washington Bureau Chief for Mother Jones magazine
+- Washington bureau chief for Mother Jones magazine

-- Former Washington Editor of The Nation
+- Former Washington editor of The Nation

 - Former writer for Ralph Nader

-In 2004 Corn, who was affiliated with Ralph Nader's Center for Study of Responsive Law, spoke out against Nader's presidential bid in that year's November elections: "Ralph gave me my start [in independent journalism], and I am forever grateful….
-It has saddened me to watch him destroy his legacy … by mounting a fool's errand of a campaign.”
+In 2004, Corn, who was affiliated with Ralph Nader's Center for Study of Responsive Law, spoke out against Nader's independent presidential bid that year, a bid which Corn believed would siphon vital votes away from Democratic candidate John Kerry.
+“Ralph gave me my start [in independent journalism], and I am forever grateful,” said Corn.
+“It has saddened me to watch him destroy his legacy by mounting a fool's errand of a campaign.”